riotkit-org/news-feed-provider/README.md

 `File Repository` is a [Wolnościowiec's microservice](https://github.com/Wolnosciowiec/file-repository) that exposes an API interface for file storage, the service itself handles de-duplication, caching and of course storing the files in right places.

-To enable the integration simply only all paramters in `parameters.yml` needs to be filled up properly, the rest is handled by the `ImageRepositoryBundle`.
+To enable the integration simply only all environment variables needs to be filled up properly, the rest is handled by the `ImageRepositoryBundle`.

 #### Web-Proxy integration